-David A. Jaeger, Joakim Ruist, and Jan Stuhler, "Shift-Share Instruments and the Impact of Immigration", NBER Working Paper No. 24285, February 2018.
+David A. Jaeger, Joakim Ruist, and Jan Stuhler, "Shift-Share Instruments and the Impact of Immigration", NBER Working Paper Series, No. 24285 (2018).

 Several studies try to isolate the impact of immigration on wages by comparing cities with different levels of immigration.
 The problem is that immigrants do not choose destination cities randomly.
 If they choose cities that have rising wages, the negative impact of immigration may be obscured.

 This paper shows that a common “instrumental variables” technique to deal with that problem still unintentionally captures more than just the initial impact of immigration.
 When a local area experiences an influx of immigrants, the wage goes down for a time, but then it rises back toward equilibrium as more businesses come in or other workers leave.
 Since immigrants tend to go to the same places year after year, the instrumental variables technique captures both the negative short-term wage effect and the positive "catch-up" wage effect from earlier waves of immigrants.
 As a result, all of the short-term wage effects estimated using this method appear less negative than they really are.